 TDT Associate Qualification in CPD Leadership

-Applications are open to be one of only 20 participants to join our flagship TDT Associate Qualification in CPD Leadership.
+Applications are open to be one of only 20 participants on our February cohort.
+(Our November cohort is now full).

-In order to achieve TDT Associate status, you will be supported to create a CPD plan for 2020/21 and demonstrate how it aligns with leading research, the DfE CPD Standards and best international practice around CPD.
-The programme involves a significant amount of reading and a 7000 word portfolio.
+Participants will be supported to create a CPD plan for 2020/21 and demonstrate how it aligns with leading research, the DfE CPD Standards and best international practice around CPD.

 - Timing and structure of CPD.